Lyonel Feininger: Life and work

 Lyonel Feininger was born to German-American violinist and composer Karl Feininger and American singer Elizabeth Feininger.
-He was born and grew up in New York City, but traveled to Germany at the age of 16 in 1887 to study.
-In 1888, he moved to Berlin and studied at the Königliche Akademie Berlin under Ernst Hancke.
-He continued his studies at art schools in Berlin with Karl Schlabitz, and in Paris with sculptor Filippo Colarossi.
-He started as a caricaturist for several magazines including Harper's Round Table, Harper's Young People, Humoristische Blätter, Lustige Blätter, Das Narrenschiff, Berliner Tageblatt and Ulk.
+He was born and grew up in New York City.
+In 1887 he traveled to Germany at the age of 16 to study music, but switched to study drawing at the Hamburger Gewerbeschule.
+In 1888, he moved to Berlin and studied at the Königliche Akademie der Künste, Berlin under Ernst Hancke.
+He continued his studies at art schools in Berlin with Adolf Schlabitz, and in Paris with sculptor Filippo Colarossi.
+He began working as a caricaturist.
+He worked for several magazines, including Harper's Round Table, Harper's Young People, Humoristische Blätter, Lustige Blätter, Das Narrenschiff, Berliner Tageblatt and Ulk.